 2020 Symposium on Martin Luther’s 1520 Treatises

 The year 2020 marks the 500th anniversary of four important treatises that Martin Luther wrote in 1520.
 The essays for WLS’ 2020 symposium will revisit the four treatises.
 Essayists will review them shedding light on what was happening in the world of Luther at the time and showing why the truths emphasized in them are still essential for Christians five hundred years after they were written.
 The four essays work well together as a “set” since each describes an aspect of the Christian freedom with which the Lord has blessed his church.
 That freedom is what Luther set out to expound and defend in 1520 against the abuses of the Roman Catholic Church.
-The three essays will be in the following order:

 Jason Oakland, essayist